Zengid dynasty: Literature

-Kitâb al-Diryâq, 1198–1199, folio 24.
-Royal court detail, ruler in Turkic dress, wearing the sharbush hat.

 Figures in Turkic dress, with aqbiya turkiyya coat, tiraz armbands, boots and sharbush hat.
 Kitāb al-Diryāq, Jazira, 1198–1199 CE.

 Warrior wearing the sharbush, a three-quarters length robe, and boots.
 De Materia Medica of Dioscorides, Iraq, 1224.
 Harvard Art Museums.

 Architecture

 The Zengids are known for numerous constructions from Syria to northern Iraq.
 The Citadel of Aleppo was fortified by the Zengids during the Crusades.
 Imad ad-Din Zengi, followed by his son Nur ad-Din (ruled 1147–1174), unified Aleppo and Damascus and held back the Crusaders from their repeated assaults on the cities.
 In addition to his many works in both Aleppo and Damascus, Nur ad-Din rebuilt the Aleppo city walls and fortified the citadel.
 Arab sources report that he also made several other improvements, such as a high, brick-walled entrance ramp, a palace, and a racecourse likely covered with grass.
 Nur ad-Din additionally restored or rebuilt the two mosques and donated an elaborate wooden mihrab (prayer niche) to the Mosque of Abraham.
 Several famous crusaders were imprisoned in the citadel, among them Count of Edessa, Joscelin II, who died there, Raynald of Châtillon, and the King of Jerusalem, Baldwin II, who was held for two years.

 The Nur al-Din Madrasa is a funerary madrasa in Damascus, Syria.
 It was built in 1167 by Nūr ad-Dīn Zangī, atabeg of Syria, who is buried there.
 The complex includes a mosque, a madrasa, and the mausoleum of the founder.
 It was the first such complex to be built in Damascus.
 The Nur al-Din Bimaristan is a large Muslim medieval bimaristan ("hospital") in Damascus, Syria.
 It was built and named after the Nur ad-Din Zangi in 1154.

 The Great Mosque of al-Nuri, Mosul was also built by Nur ad-Din Zangi in 1172–1173, shortly before his death.